spdx/spdx-3-model/model/Security/Classes/CvssV2VulnAssessmentRelationship.md

 A CvssV2VulnAssessmentRelationship relationship describes the determined score and vector of a vulnerability using version 2.0 of the Common Vulnerability Scoring System
 (CVSS) as defined on [https://www.first.org/cvss/v2/guide](https://www.first.org/cvss/v2/guide).
 It is intented to communicate the results of using a CVSS calculator.

+**Constraints**

+The value of severity must be one of 'low', 'medium' or 'high'

 **Syntax**

 ```json